Implementing Change, Advancing Care for Women’s Mental Health

 • Develop clinical trials for new treatments and interventions that address specific aspects of women’s mental health

-• Implement standardized screening instruments utilized across programs and units for research as well as clinical input, including eating and mood disorders, substance abuse, and self-injury
+• Implement standardized screening instruments utilized across programs and units for research as well as clinical input, including eating and mood disorders, substance addiction, and self-injury

 Media Requests